 Conducting research in another Member State as part of an education programme

-There is a notification procedure for such short-term stays, which is managed by the
+There is a notification procedure for such short-term stays, which is managed by the Federal Office for Migration and Refugees.
+This notification procedure must have been completed before the person in question enters the country.

-Long-term mobility (180 days to a year)
+Long-term mobility (from 180 days to a year)

-Researchers already in possession of a residence permit issued by another EU Member State for research purposes in accordance with Directive (EU) 2016/801 who wish to carry out some of their research in Germany for a period of more than 180 days and no longer than one year (referred to as long-term mobility) may be given a residence permit in accordance with Section 18f of the German Residence Act.
+Researchers already in possession of a residence permit issued by another EU Member State for research purposes in accordance with Directive (EU) 2016/801 who wish to carry out part of their research in Germany for a period of more than 180 days and no longer than one year (referred to as long-term mobility) may be given a residence permit in accordance with section 18f of the German Residence Act.

 Further information